-- A little more than two thirds of the respondents that replied to this question considered that there was a need for an alternative accounting treatment for the fact pattern presented in illustrative example D. - Those that wanted an alternative mentioned the following:
+- 94 Almost three quarters of the respondents considered that for illustrative example D there is a need for alternative accounting treatment. - 95 Those that wanted an alternative, to address the problems with current IFRS 9 the respondent mentioned the following alternatives.